Data Management Framework

 - IT Infrastructure: the hardware, software and other facilities which underpin data-related activities

-- Support services: people and other means of providing advice and support, such as web-pages, research data interviews
+- support services: people and other means of providing advice and support, such as online toolkits, and research data interviews

 - The Capability Maturity Model shows five levels of attainment or maturity which institutions may achieve in managing their research data.
 Organisations can use it as a guide to assessing their current level of attainment and identifying areas where they may wish to concentrate in the future.
 In this way the model can serve as a form of gap analysis.